Nibato/nibmods-7dtd/ProperMagnification/README.md

 This is accomplished calculating a magnification value based on the default FOV of 65, and this magnification value is then applied to your Look FOV setting when aiming.

 Known Bugs:
-	If you modify your FOV in your graphics settings, you'll probably need to reload your save or reconnect to the server for weapon zooms to update properly
+	If you modify your FOV in your graphics settings, your held weapon's zoom fov won't be updated until you switch off and back to it